Stex/setting_accessors-pitch/PITCHME.md

 ![](assets/images/ThinccSpinner.gif)

-Do I really want to pollute my database schema like this?
+Do I really want to pollute my database schema with that specific columns/tables?

 ---